 That article also mentions the premiere of Hubert Parry’s Symphony No. 4 in E minor dedicated to Hans Richter.
 It describes “the diffuse finale” of that work with “its marked reminisces from . . .
 ‘Kaisermarsch’ . . .”
 Elgar attended that premiere after only recently settling in Kensington with his wife following their marriage in May 1889.
 Elgar gleaned insight and knowledge from Parry’s contributions to Grove’s Dictionary of Music and Musicians, performed his music as a sectional violinist, and publicly acknowledged Parry as “the head of our art in this country.”
 As evidence of his respect towards Parry, Elgar orchestrated his Jerusalem which is now a mainstay at the Last Night of the Proms.

 Elgar’s handling of the Mendelssohn fragments in Variation XIII proves to be a stealth homage to Wagner’s treatment of Ein feste Burg in the Kaisermarsch.
 This analysis identified nine parallels between these two sets of melodic quotations, a sum too high to be ascribed to chance.
 The cryptographic links are the most intriguing as both series of quotations encode the initials for Ein feste Burg.
 It may be confidently argued that Elgar’s emulation of Wagner in his handling of the Mendelssohn fragments implicates Ein feste Burg as the covert Theme to the Enigma Variations.
 The overwhelming evidence for this discovery is contrapuntal, cryptographic, and multivalent as it accounts for a range of anomalies such as the conspicuous insertion of the Mendelssohn quotations.
 To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
+Please help support and expand my original research by becoming a sponsor on Patreon.

 Post a Comment